fionagi/rsvmod.imm/README.md

 If you wish to use any part of this code, please reference

 Giannini F, Hogan AB, Cameron E, Le H, Minney-Smith C, Richmond P, Blyth CC, Glass K, Moore HC; STAMP RSV investigator team.
 Estimating the impact of Western Australia's first respiratory syncytial virus immunisation program for all infants: A mathematical modelling study.
 Vaccine.
-2025 May 22;56:127155. doi: 10.1016/j.vaccine.2025.127155.
+2025 May 22;56:127155. https://doi.org/10.1016/j.vaccine.2025.127155.
 Epub 2025 May 7.
 PMID: 40339485.